 Aversion Therapy

 Aversion Therapy aims to reduce undesirable behaviors by associating them with negative stimuli.
-This type of therapy is often used to treat addictions and habits, such as smoking or alcohol dependence.
+This type of therapy is often used to treat addictions and habits.

 Techniques of Aversion Therapy

-- Covert sensitization: Use vivid imagery to create a negative association with the behavior in the client’s mind
+- Covert sensitization: Use vivid imagery to create a negative association with the behavior.

 Systematic Desensitization